RADCOM (NASDAQ:RDCM) Raised to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of RADCOM (NASDAQ:RDCM – Get Rating) from a hold rating to a buy rating in a research note published on Friday, Zacks.com reports.
-Zacks Investment Research currently has $13.00 price target on the technology company’s stock.
+Zacks Investment Research upgraded shares of RADCOM (NASDAQ:RDCM – Get Rating) from a hold rating to a buy rating in a research report released on Friday, Zacks.com reports.
+Zacks Investment Research currently has $13.00 target price on the technology company’s stock.

 According to Zacks, “RADCOM LTD. designs, manufactures, markets and supports innovative, high performance internetworking test and analysis equipment for data communications networks.
 Their products are used in the development and manufacturing of network equipment, the installation of networks, and the ongoing maintenance of operational networks.
 (Press Release) “

-Several institutional investors have recently modified their holdings of the stock.
-Acadian Asset Management LLC grew its stake in shares of RADCOM by 107.8% in the fourth quarter.
-Acadian Asset Management LLC now owns 3,177 shares of the technology company’s stock worth $39,000 after purchasing an additional 1,648 shares during the last quarter.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in shares of RADCOM in the fourth quarter worth $43,000.
-Morgan Stanley grew its stake in shares of RADCOM by 2,032.5% in the first quarter.
-Morgan Stanley now owns 4,265 shares of the technology company’s stock worth $42,000 after purchasing an additional 4,065 shares during the last quarter.
-Boston Partners grew its stake in shares of RADCOM by 15.7% in the fourth quarter.
-Boston Partners now owns 49,480 shares of the technology company’s stock worth $646,000 after purchasing an additional 6,719 shares during the last quarter.
+Several institutional investors and hedge funds have recently modified their holdings of RDCM.
+Acadian Asset Management LLC raised its position in shares of RADCOM by 107.8% in the 4th quarter.
+Acadian Asset Management LLC now owns 3,177 shares of the technology company’s stock worth $39,000 after buying an additional 1,648 shares during the period.
+Morgan Stanley raised its position in RADCOM by 2,032.5% in the first quarter.
+Morgan Stanley now owns 4,265 shares of the technology company’s stock valued at $42,000 after purchasing an additional 4,065 shares during the period.
+Harel Insurance Investments & Financial Services Ltd. purchased a new position in RADCOM in the fourth quarter valued at about $43,000.
+Boston Partners raised its position in RADCOM by 15.7% in the fourth quarter.
+Boston Partners now owns 49,480 shares of the technology company’s stock valued at $646,000 after purchasing an additional 6,719 shares during the period.
 Finally, P.A.W.
-Capital Corp grew its stake in shares of RADCOM by 15.4% in the fourth quarter.
+Capital Corp raised its position in RADCOM by 75.0% in the third quarter.
 P.A.W.
-Capital Corp now owns 105,000 shares of the technology company’s stock worth $1,370,000 after purchasing an additional 14,000 shares during the last quarter.
-35.89% of the stock is currently owned by institutional investors.
+Capital Corp now owns 91,000 shares of the technology company’s stock valued at $1,037,000 after purchasing an additional 39,000 shares during the period.
+35.89% of the stock is currently owned by institutional investors and hedge funds.

 RADCOM Company Profile (Get Rating)